CUHK-AIM-Group/Endora/README.md

 ``` -->

 ## 🛒TODO List
-- [ ] The commands for training compared methods.
 - [X] Upload the ckpt for compared methods.
+- [ ] Clean up the codes for training compared methods.

 ## 🎈Acknowledgements
 Greatly appreciate the tremendous effort for the following projects!